BleastT/CPP-Compiler2.0/README.md

 # CPP-Compiler2.0
 compiler made in python that uses g++ to compile your projects

+If you modify a header file, The cpp files that includes it will be recompiled, but this only applies for files that are in the same project direcotry.
+If you have multiple project directory they will be compiled separatly.

 Create new project
 ``` python
 python Compiler.py create_projectname